 Whereas the AWZ for a semantical unit, e.g. EKG, remains the same, the version number changes according to the evolving structure of the data.
-The EKG report might first be dictated, then acquired using a filled in form, than a dataset from the Pipberger EKG analysis program, than the one from a more recent apparatus and so on.
-Always it is an EKG.
+The EKG report might first be dictated, then acquired using a filled in form, then a dataset from the Pipberger EKG analysis program, then the one from a more recent apparatus and so on.
+It is always an EKG.
 But the Version Number changes with the evolution of medicine.
-Whether I can use certain data for research purposes has to be analyzed from case to case.
+Whether one can use and combine certain data for research purposes has to be analyzed from case to case.